davehakkens/fashion-academy/docs/care/intro.md

 # 4. Checklist before washing
 1. **Pockets:** You don’t want any ‘to-do list paper pulp’ on your clothes that takes an hour to remove.
 Or a screw that rips your pocket (this sounds like this has happened to me before).
 So empty your pockets before you wash your clothes.
 2. **Zippers and buttons:** If you don’t close zippers they zipper might be stuck into the other garment, and could make a little rip in fragile fabrics.
 Open all buttons and hooks to prevent them from ripping off the fabric.

+**If you have any questions about this topic sure to visit our [community chat](https://discord.com/invite/SSBrzeR) on Discord.
+Many skilled and likeminded people in there :)**